Language: EN

 • Encapsulation: Modules allow you to define what is accessible from the outside (what is exported) and what is private to the module (what is kept internal).

-• Compilation Optimization: Modules allow for compiling once and reusing that result, reducing compilation times.
+• Compilation Optimization: Modules allow compiling once and reusing that result, reducing compilation times.

 • Elimination of Circular Dependencies: Modules allow importing only the necessary components, avoiding unnecessary dependencies.

-If you are a regular programmer, by now you should be crying tears of joy seeing all these advantages (I’m still crying 😭)
+If you are a regular programmer, by now you should be crying tears of joy to see all these advantages (I’m still crying 😭).

 Basic Syntax of Modules